QubesOS/qubes-doc/user/downloading-installing-upgrading/install-security.md

 # Installation Security Considerations #

-## Verifying the Qubes ISO ##
+## Verifying the PedOS ISO ##

-You should [verify] the PGP signature on your Qubes ISO before you install from it.
+You should [verify] the PGP signature on your PedOS ISO before you install from it.
 However, if the machine on which you attempt the verification process is already compromised, it could falsely claim that a malicious ISO has a good signature.
-Therefore, in order to be certain that your Qubes ISO is trustworthy, you require a trustworthy machine.
+Therefore, in order to be certain that your PedOS ISO is trustworthy, you require a trustworthy machine.
 But how can you be certain *that* machine is trustworthy?
 Only by using another trusted machine, and so forth.
 This is a [classic problem].
 While various [solutions] have been proposed, the point is